-Dr. Esther Njoroge-Muriithi joined Fistula Foundation as senior vice president of programs for Africa in November 2023.
+Dr. Esther Njoroge-Muriithi joined Fistula Foundation as chief growth officer for Africa in November 2023.
 She brings to the Foundation more than 15 years of experience in global health programming, with a focus on strategy development and execution, program expansion, advocacy, and nonprofit governance.
 In her role at the Foundation, Esther leads the expansion of fistula programming across the continent of Africa.
 She is based in Nairobi, Kenya.

 Before joining Fistula Foundation, Esther served as senior vice president of global medical programs at Smile Train.
 In that role, she spearheaded the strategic direction and implementation of quality, safety, education, training, and capacity building of cleft lip and palate treatment programs across 70 countries.
 She has deep experience in strengthening health systems and in forging partnerships with national, regional, and global stakeholders from governments, civil society organizations, private sector partners, nongovernmental organizations (NGOs), and donors.

 In 2016, Esther was named one of the Top 40 Under 40 Women in Kenya by Business Daily.
 She also received the Foundation Director of the Year Award at the Rotary Sam Awori Awards for 2020–2021.
 Esther serves as the chair of the board at Garden of Hope Foundation, and previously served on the boards of Rotary Club of Nairobi-Lang’ata, Zaza Divas International and the Health NGOs Network (HENNET).
 She has also served on the G4 Alliance Permanent Council and the civil society engagement mechanism for UHC2030 (CSEM) Advisory Group.